yumetodo/LogisticsPipes/BUILDING.md

 it is free) and clone your own copy.
 With the GitHub App cloning your own copy is even easier as well.

-The git command line is `git clone https://github.com/RS485/LogisticsPipes.git` where you can replace RS485 by your own user name, if you forked the repository.
+The git command line is `git clone https://github.com/yumetodo/LogisticsPipes.git` where you can replace yumetodo by your own user name, if you forked the repository.

 ### Development environment